 The Platinum Card® from American Express

-Although the Amex Platinum Card comes with a $695 annual fee (Rates and Fees), it has a series of benefits and perks that make traveling easier, more enjoyable, and more economical.
+Although the Amex Platinum Card® comes with a $695 annual fee (Rates and Fees), it has many benefits and perks that make traveling easier, more enjoyable, and more economical.

 The scope of the benefits offered to cardholders is impressive relative to other credit cards.

-There are also discounts and credits available with Uber (with terms apply), allowing for pickup and drop-off on the way to the airport and international destinations.
+There are also discounts and credits available with Uber (terms apply), allowing pickup and drop-off to the airport and international destinations.